jethrolarson/pixeljs/README.md

 - Implement partial line hint completion
 - Fix the indicators for faults and flags
 - Music
-! touchmove doesn't track target
+- Fix touchmove not tracking target
 - Fix drawMode switch for touch devices

 - Use user-created levels as a tiled background for the homepage